Easing School Anxiety in Small Children

 Celebrate Small Victories: Celebrate small victories and milestones along the way.
 Acknowledge your child's efforts and progress, no matter how incremental, to boost their confidence and motivation.

-When Consult with a Professional
+When to Consult with a Professional

 Consider scheduling an appointment with a mental health professional who specializes in working with children, such as a child psychologist or therapist.
 They can conduct a comprehensive assessment to better understand your child's anxiety and develop a tailored treatment plan.